 tronbox test [test_script_path]

-run all test scripts. it is optional to define test file name.
-It also can be run with --reset flag
+Runs all test scripts.
+Test file name definition is optional.
+It also can be run with --reset flag.

 The console supports the